4 - 04.1

 Administrative policy regarding use and possession of alcoholic beverages by students

 - Purpose.
-In accordance with the university alcoholic beverage policy, the following administrative policy applies to the use and possession of alcoholic beverages by students on the Kent campus of the university.
+In accordance with the university alcoholic beverage policy, the following administrative policy applies to the use, possession, or distribution of alcoholic beverages by students.

-- Alcoholic beverage.
-"Alcoholic beverage" as used in these rules refers to the liquids and compounds referred to and defined in section 4301.01 of the Revised Code as amended, including,but not limited to, "intoxicating liquor," "alcohol," "beer," "wine," "mixed beverages," and "spirituous liquor."
+- "Alcoholic beverage" as used in this chapter refers to the liquids and compounds referred to and defined in section 4301.01 of the Revised Code as amended, including, but not limited to, "intoxicating liquor," "alcohol," "beer," "wine," "mixed beverages," and "spirituous liquor."

 - Scope and manner.
 Alcoholic beverages may be used only in the following locations and manner.

 - Licensed areas.
-Individual consumption of alcoholic beverages in licensed areas is permitted consistent with Ohio beverage commission permits obtained for those areas.
-All applications for Ohio beverage commission permits must be approved by the director of campus life or designee.
+Individual consumption of alcoholic beverages in licensed areas is permitted consistent with Ohio department of commerce permits obtained for those areas.
+All applications for Ohio department of commerce permits for licensed areas must be approved by the senior vice president for finance and administration or designee.

 - Residence halls.
-Individual consumption and possession of alcoholic beverages in residence hall rooms must be consistent with state law and in accordance with the following guidelines.
-The following policy will determine the use of alcoholic beverages in residence hall rooms, consistent with the residence hall policies applicable to the particular hall.
+Individual consumption and possession of alcoholic beverages in residence hall rooms must be consistent with state law, residence hall policy outlined in the residence hall student handbook, and in accordance with the following guidelines.

 - The possession and consumption of alcoholic beverages in open containers is prohibited in areas other than those designated in residence halls.